MichaelKim/neutrino/README.md

 Currently, Neutrino is highly limited and only supports the following Node / Electron APIs:

+- app
+  - on
+    - 'ready'
+- BrowserWindow
 - fs
   - readFile
   - writeFile